Pediatric Metabolic Bone Clinic

 Vosoritide injections

-Vosoritide is the first treatment proven to improve the final height of children ages 5 and older who have achondroplasia.
+Vosoritide is the first treatment approved by FDA for children with achondroplasia to improve final height.
 The drug allows bones and growth plates to continue to grow.
 Children with achondroplasia receive vosoritide injections at home.
 Our team shows you how to give this daily injection to your child.
+We manage achondroplasia with other experts to ensure appropriate screening and follow up.

 Asfotase alfa injections